ekrempel/ekrempel.github.io/_posts/2021-02-07-homeAutomation_part3.md

 ![EnOcean UI to configure a F4SR14-LED Thing](/images/EnOcean_F4SR14_createThing.png){: width="600" }

 Make sure to select the EnOcean bridge you configured earlier.
-Unfortunately you have to provide openHAB with the EnOceanId of the device.
-There are at least two ways to find them.

-If you are replacing/adding to the Wibutler as I was doing, you can see the EnOceanId in the Wibutler App.
-This is the easy way.
-If this is not possible you will need to use the [PCT14 Software](https://www.eltako.com/de/software/gfvs-software-pct14.html) and connect to your system to find the baseId.
-The first actuator will have the EnOceanId = baseId + 1.
-Here it gets a bit messy as different actuators have a different set of channels and every channel uses a Id.

-* Eltako FSB14 -> 2 Channels
-* Eltako F4SR14-LED -> 4 Channels
-* Eltako FUD14 -> 1 Channel

-I try to give you an example so that you can find your EnOceanIds.
-So assume your system looks like this: F4SR14-LED, F4SR14-LED, FSB14, FUD14 and your baseId is: ffe2c000.
-The first F4SR14-LED has the EnOceanId ffe2c001 and uses four channels.
-The second F4SR14-LED has the EnOceanId ffe2c005 and uses four channels.
-The FSB14 has the EnOceanId ffe2c009 and uses two channels. **The second tricky part of EnOceanIds is, that they are written as Hexadecimal**.
-Therefore the EnOceanId of the FUD14 is ffe2c00b and not as you might assume ffe2c010.

 Leave the Sender Id empty, as the Binding will select the correct Id by itself and create the Thing.
+Use the EnOceanId you have collected earlier.

 After creating the Thing we will have to teach it to the actuator.
 Go to Settings -> Thing and select the newly created Thing.
 Switch to the Tab Channels and activate Show advanced.
 Here you will find the Channel "Teach In".
 ![EnOcean UI to configure a F4SR14-LED Thing](/images/openhab_enocean_teachin.png){: width="600" }